xalxnder/xalexander-io/content/blog/k8s-cluster-guide.md

 ---
 draft: false
-title: Installing a 3 Node Kubernetes Cluster
+title: How I Set Up a 3 Node Kubernetes Cluster
 ---

 Six months ago, I started a new job as a DevSecOps engineer.
 During the interview process the team gave me a heads up about what tools they used.
 I was excited to learn Kubernetes was one of them.
 I thought to myself, "Cool, I'll be ready.
 I've done a few tutorials on this."
 But after the first few days,I quickly realized I was wrong—I was not ready 😂.
 I wasn’t just dealing with single-container pods like in the tutorials.
 I was now faced with terms like `Ingress`, `CRDs`, and `PVCs`… none of it made sense.
 The days of simple walkthroughs were long gone.
 I needed a homelab to start building for real.
 I ordered the following [beelink](https://www.amazon.com/dp/B0D5Y4BKZD?th=1), installed proxmox, and hit the ground running.

-In this post I'll be walking through how I installed a 3 node kubernetes cluster
+In this post I'll be walking through how I set up a 3 node kubernetes cluster